SofiaFasullo/sayre-plan/README.md

 to do:

 MOST IMPERATIVE:
-- content is all included or a message tells that it's coming soon or it is removed
-    - all of admin, quick links, student wellness, contact
 - navigation tools work or are removed
-- all links correct, titles consistent
 - about us photos or a link to the sayre site

 * content that I don't have yet: